andrewcooke/choochoo/docs/data-model.md

 * Subclass Schedule to include methods that are timezone aware and do conversions.

-* Finally implement MonitorSteps coorrectly.
+* Finally implement MonitorSteps correctly.

 * Get tests running (maybe add new tests).